vinirossa/software-engineering/design-patterns.md

 All singletons have a private constructor (`createInstance`), a public access method (`getInstance`) and a static attribute (`instance`).

+> Avoid singletons at all cost.
+They can be very trick to escalate and work with TDD, as one's man constant is one's man variable.
 **Uses:**
 - Database Configuration